feedback-fish/feedback-fish-wp/svn/trunk/readme.txt

 = How can I manually place the "Send Feedback" button? =

-You can use the "Manual Usage" option in the plugin settings and the `data-feedback-fish` HTML attribute to trigger the widget on any button you want!
+To trigger the widget on a button of your choice, add the `data-feedback-fish` HTML attribute to it!
+See [the documentation](https://feedback.fish/help/widget) for more information.

 == Screenshots ==